CSC207-2022F-UofT/course-project-my-dog-ate-my-hw/README.md

 <img src="https://media.discordapp.net/attachments/1023979792401453148/1044111298792783922/Screen_Shot_2022-11-20_at_11.44.02_PM.png?width=960&height=567" alt="The Dog Age My Homework Homescreen" title="Dog Ate My Homework">

-*This is a repository for a group project for CSC207 at UofT.*
+*This is a repository for a group project for CSC207: Software Design at the University of Toronto.*

 Dog Ate My Homework (DAMH) is a task manager with a twist.
 You begin by choosing a pet, who accompanies you as you accomplish various tasks.
 Win points to customize your pet, but be careful!
 If you miss a task deadline your pet will be damaged, requiring you to heal your pet.
 Miss too many tasks and your pet will die :(